andrewkatson/Denarii/README.md

 * The real dependencies no longer need to be fiddled with just run the configuration script and it will do the rest.
 * Need to set an enviornment variable ```DENARI_WORKSPACE_PATH=``` and then put whatever the path is to folder containing the ```WORKSPACE``` file.

-### Real Dependencies

-#### Manually pulled in
-* PyQt5 (for the gui)  On Windows: `pip install pyqt5` On Linux: `sudo apt-get install python3-pyqt5`

-#### Automatically pulled in
-* Boost Archive: Do not need to do anything
-* DB_Driver (liblmdb): Do not need to do anything
-* Easylogging++: Do not need to do anything
-* Miniupnp: Need to build each of the subfolders within the miniupnp folder.
-They all have their own instructions GL
-* Qrcodegen: Do not need to do anything.
-* RandomX: Need to build it according to its README.
-* Rapdijson: Do not need to do anything.
-If you want to build you need to remove "-Werror" from its CMakeLists.txt
-* Supercop: Need to build it according to its README.
-But you need to build it twice.
-Once normally and then rename the outputted file to ```libmonero-crypto64.a```.
-Then build with the ```-DMONERO_CRYPTO_LIBRARY=amd64-51-30k``` flag at the cmake step.
-Make sure you go and manually pull supercop do not rely on the one that is provided when you pull this repository.
-From https://github.com/monero-project/supercop/tree/monero
-* Trezor-common: Do not need to do anything
-* Unbound: Build according to its instructions in its README.
-Then, move libunbound.a from /usr/local/lib to the unbound directory

 ### Dependencies

 The following table summarizes the tools and libraries required to build.
 A